What is Cloud Computing?

 Cloud computing offers advantages such as increased storage capacity, enhanced security features, reliable uptime, and improved scalability.
 Cloud computing also enables businesses to access powerful applications without purchasing expensive licenses.

-How does cloud computing work and what are the different types of services offered by the cloud?
+How does Cloud computing work and what are the different types of services offered by the Cloud?

-The different types of cloud-based services include:
+The different types of cloud-based delivery models include:

 Infrastructure as a Service (IaaS): IaaS provides access to physical or virtualized computing resources such as servers, storage, and networking.

-Platform as a Service (PaaS): PaaS is used for the development of applications and integration with other services
+Platform as a Service (PaaS): PaaS is used for the development of applications and integration with other services.

 Software as a Service (SaaS): SaaS enables users to access applications over the internet on a subscription basis.